 The SSCS (Solid-State Circuit Society) Student Chapter Leuven aims to promote micro-electronics for master students and PhD students and to bridge the gap between academia and industry.
 SSCS focuses on fabricated integrated circuit designs (chips) for all applications using relevant materials and interconnections.
 To promote this, the Student Chapter organizes a variety of activities like lectures and symposia.

-On May 30, we have the pleasure to invite Mark Roeloffs from The Nederlands Forensic Institute (NFI).
-He will give a lecture on ‘Forensic Digital IC Technology’.
+On May 30, we had the pleasure to welcome Mark Roeloffs from The Nederlands Forensic Institute (NFI).
+He will gave a lecture on ‘Forensic Digital IC Technology’.

 More info can be found here: Lecture Forensic Digital IC Technology